Ahad-2004/Ripple-Effect/README.md

 ## 📁 Files in Repository

+- `Ripple_effect.py`: The latest and best version of the simulation for the project
 - `ripple21.py`: Core simulation file
 - `ripple22.py`: Updated/improved version with enhanced ripple behavior and UI